This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 Heat press machines have two plates, or platens, as they are more often called.
-The top platen heats up, and is therefore called the heat platen.
-Once the machine is plugged into a power socket, it takes time, temperature and pressure for it to do the t-shirt press.
+The top platen heats up, and is called the heat platen.
+Once the machine is turned on the heat platen will heat up to the set temperature.

-Most, if not all, heat press machines have a digital display on which you can set the time and temperature.
-Some very expensive machines will also allow you to set the pressure digitally.
-Only very old or antiquated machines will have analog time and temperature settings.
+Most, if not all, machines have a digital display on which you can set the time and temperature.
+Some more expensive machines will also allow you to set the pressure digitally.

 Pressure is set on most machines by turning a knob.
-This knob will be situated either on top of the control box at the back (like this machine), or on top of the heat platen (like this machine).
+This knob will be situated either on top of the control box at the back (unless it is set digitally).